How to Get Started With Strength Training

 A graphic displaying a gear with the six basic movements around it: deadlift, horizontal pull, horizontal press, squat, vertical press, vertical pull

-Your body is designed to work with your environment.
-This means you need to be able to pull things toward your body (or pull your body to them), push them away (or push your body away from them), pick things up, and lower/raise your entire body.
+Your body is designed to interact with its environment.
+This means you must be able to pull objects toward your body (or pull your body toward objects), push them away (or push your body away from them), pick things up, and lower or raise your entire body.

 • Squat